without Internet Explorer,

 Then "Electrify" appeared whole 8 years later to "electrify" the fanbase although it hardly did it in the expected way with its adherence to mellower power/speed metal patterns.
 If nothing else, it kind of paved the way for the coming of the monstrous "Riot Squad" which was a thrashterpiece second to none.
 It somehow overlooked the technical/progressive tendencies of previous recordings for the sake of more aggressive shredding resulting in the most brutal sounds Steinhauer and his ever-changing gang have ever come up with.
 Still, something was amiss in the band's now relatively lengthy discography...

 Fortunately, not much of the "Riot Squad" primal aggression has been sacrificed: there is a sufficient amount of shorter direct numbers to bang the head.
-Those cuts alternate with the more complex material all the way to the end as the only relatively quiet moment would be the heavy semi-ballad ""Fragile Alliance" which doesn't quite reach the greatness of the similarly-styled "Nothingness" from "Riot Squad", but is another impressive composition.
+Those cuts alternate with the more complex material all the way to the end as the only relatively quiet moment would be the heavy semi-ballad ""Fragile Alliance" which doesn't quite reach the greatness of the similarly-styled "Nothingness" from "Riot Squad", but is an impressive composition nonetheless.
 Munzner is absolutely unstoppable effortlessly throwing some of the greatest leads of the past few years: screamy, melodic, technical, surreal, you name it.
-Steinhauer doesn't betray his expressive semi-declamatory/semi-clean singing style and along with his impeccable guitar hooks, pulls out his best performance ever.
+Steinhauer doesn't betray his expressive semi-declamatory/semi-clean singing style, and along with his impeccable guitar hooks pulls out his best performance ever.

 This is truly a masterpiece, easily the best thrash metal album of 2012, and one of the five highest achievements ever since the genre woke up from its dormancy about 10 years ago.
 Where the band will go from here is just a not very pressing question: with the culmination of their career reached, now they are granted the freedom to branch out into the unexpected: so maybe some really "weird tales" we are to hear coming from their camp next time around...